 Decision-making is a crucial part of running a successful corporation.
 Within companies, there are frequently different people who are directly in charge of plotting the course of operations.
-Chief financial officers, chief executive officers, chief operational officers – they all have different responsibilities and roles, but they must also work together in order to ensure the company is progressing forward and meeting the expectations of shareholders.
+Chief financial officers, chief executive officers, and chief operational officers all have different responsibilities and roles — but they must also work together in order to ensure the company is progressing forward and meeting the expectations of shareholders.

 The dynamic between CEOs and CFOs is perhaps the most important within a company.
 These two positions hold a tremendous amount of power within a corporation, which is why it’s pivotal that they complement each other’s strengths and weaknesses.
-Recent research from Deloitte notes there are four primary personality types among CEOs and CFOs: Guardian, one who tends to be meticulous and detail-oriented; Driver, one who is frequently competitive, determined and decisive; Pioneer, an individual that is creative and adventurous; and Integrator, someone who is diplomatic and considers all implications.
+Recent research from Deloitte notes there are four primary personality types among CEOs and CFOs: Guardian, one who tends to be meticulous and detail-oriented; Driver, one who is frequently competitive, determined and decisive; Pioneer, an individual that is creative, and adventurous; and Integrator, someone who is diplomatic and considers all implications.
 According to the research, approximately half of CFOs now perceive themselves as being Drivers.
-Meanwhile, approximately one-third (30 percent) said they consider themselves Guardians, 11 percent are Integrators and 10 percent are Pioneers.
-When asked to describe their CEO counterparts, 34 percent said they were Drivers, 33 percent said Pioneers, 22 percent said Guardians and 11 percent said Integrators.
+Meanwhile, approximately one-third (30%) said they consider themselves Guardians, 11 % are Integrators and 10 % are Pioneers.
+When asked to describe their CEO counterparts, 34% said they were Drivers, 33% said Pioneers, 22% said Guardians, and 11% said Integrators.

 Given the current economic conditions and the huge number of standards that businesses are being forced to comply with, the decision-making process has become more difficult than ever before.
 However, it’s also crucial that corporations make the right decisions, and to do that, they need a good pairing of different personalities in the boardroom and throughout the company.